 What Are the Qualifications of a Tax Attorney?

-Tax Attorneys earn a bachelor's degree plus a Juris Doctor (J.D.) degree.
+Tax Attorneys or tax lawyers earn a bachelor's degree plus a Juris Doctor (J.D.) degree.
 Many also continue their education with a Master of Law in Taxation (LLM) to gain specialized knowledge about tax laws.
 Additionally, tax attorneys must pass the bar exam in their state.

 Do Tax Attorneys Specialize?

 Tax attorneys have an in-depth understanding of the federal tax code as well as extensive knowledge of the tax laws in one or more states.
-Most attorneys who specialize in tax law deal with the following:
+Most of them who specialize in tax law deal with the following:

 - Audit representation